scottshuynh/hdlworkflow/README.md

 + `hdlworkflow` will configure `Vivado` with [Artix-7](https://www.amd.com/en/products/adaptive-socs-and-fpgas/fpga/artix-7.html) as the default part number.
 Use `--part` and/or `--board` positional arguments to specify target hardware.
 + When running synthesis, the compile order file should contain all requisite files used to synthesise the design: a list of ordered source, vendor-specific files and constraint files.
 + When running synthesis, `Vivado` will default to use eight logical cores or half of the number of available logical cores, whichever is smaller.
-+ `Vivado` will use its native waveform viewer instead of third party waveform viewers.

 ---
 ### Positional Arguments
-#### `simulator`
+#### `eda_tool`
-HDL simulator to run.
+EDA tool to run.

 #### `top`
-Entity name of top design file to simulate.
+Entity name of top design file.

 #### `path_to_compile_order`
-Path to a file containing a list of all files used to simulate the top design file.
+Path to a file containing a list of all requisite files for the top design.

 ### Options
 #### `--gui`